-Jing Shu gave a mischievous smile.
+Jing Shu gave a mischievous smile as she looked at him, her eyes sparkling with a hidden plan.
 "Alright then, let's settle it this way.
 From now on, my monthly dividends from Shiyuan will be converted into regular food and living supplies, delivered directly to the Red Nematode Breeding and Processing Factory for internal consumption.
 As for that extra one percent share you gave me, please convert it into gasoline instead.
-I've been running short on energy lately."
+I have been running short on energy lately."

 In other words, just one percent of Shiyuan's monthly dividends could let a family live a better life than most had even before the apocalypse.
 And Jing Shu wanted to exchange hers for gasoline?

-She laughed.
-"My mother's the director of the Agricultural Bureau and is about to get promoted to minister.
+She laughed at his stunned expression.
+"My mother is the director of the Agricultural Bureau and is about to get promoted to minister.
 My father runs the Livestock Breeding Center, and I'm the vice president of the Medicinal Herb Association.
-Our family already grows plenty of things on our own.
+Our family already grows plenty of things on our own in our small garden.
 We can't even finish what we have, so there's really nothing we're lacking."

 To be honest, even though the vegetables and poultry from Shiyuan were great, nothing could beat what came out of her Rubik's Cube Space.
 And right now, what she lacked most was fuel.
-Her household was big, and even with the supplies she'd hoarded before Earth's Dark Days, plus the fuel she'd gotten from Qian Duoduo afterward, nearly one-third of it was already used up.
+Her household was big, and even with the supplies she had hoarded before Earth's Dark Days, plus the fuel she had gotten from Qian Duoduo afterward, nearly one-third of it was already used up.

-Before the apocalypse, she'd driven every day with a full tank, filling up tens of cubic meters of fuel.
-But what really drained her reserves was that gas-guzzling German MAN RV.
-She'd even installed four extra batteries and eight massive natural gas tanks to save energy, but now that she was living inside it full-time, she needed heating, power, and even electricity for the house's generator.
+Before the apocalypse, she had driven every day with a full tank, filling up tens of cubic meters of fuel in her reserves.
+But what really drained her supply was that gas-guzzling German MAN RV.
+She had even installed four extra batteries and eight massive natural gas tanks to save energy, but now that she was living inside it full-time, she needed heating for the cold, power for the lights, and even electricity for the house's generator.
 It was clear that fuel consumption would only increase in the coming years, while energy sources would become scarcer.
 Of course, she wanted to grab as much gasoline and diesel as she could while it was still possible.

-Qian Duoduo laughed.
+Qian Duoduo laughed, his voice booming in the quiet room.
 "Right, I almost forgot about that.
 Hahaha!"

-"What about the synthetic meat project?" she asked, narrowing her eyes slightly.
+"What about the synthetic meat project?" she asked, narrowing her eyes slightly as she changed the topic to more pressing matters.

-He paused, thinking for a long while before answering.
+He paused, thinking for a long while before answering, his fingers tapping rhythmically on the arm of his chair.
 "How about this?
 The synthetic meat idea is a real breakthrough for Shiyuan.
-Poultry's still far too rare.
-Even if we lifted all restrictions on breeding, most people still wouldn't get to eat any.
+Poultry is still far too rare.
+Even if we lifted all restrictions on breeding, most people still wouldn't get to eat any meat.
 Right now, an average meal in Shiyuan is just old rice with red nematodes.

 But I still need to consider production costs.
 Let me have the researchers test it first.
-If we can find a way to lower the cost, then we'll go straight into collaboration.
-No need to talk about selling the formula."
+If we can find a way to lower the cost, then we will go straight into collaboration.
+There's no need to talk about selling the formula."

 She raised an eyebrow.
 "Collaboration?
 You mean profit sharing?"

 He nodded.
 "Yeah.
-Whether it's for internal sales or external ones, we'll split seventy-thirty.
-I'll take seven, you take three.
-I'll handle all the raw materials, operations, and sales channels.
+Whether it's for internal sales or external ones, we will split the proceeds seventy-thirty.
+I will take seven, you take three.
+I will handle all the raw materials, operations, and sales channels.
 You don't need to lift a finger—just provide the formula and wait for the profits to roll in.

-Of course, there's a risk.
-If the research works, we'll split the profits.
-If it doesn't and the cost's too high, I'll have to abandon it.
-Honestly, I'd love to handle this personally, but right now, I don't think I'll have the time."
+Of course, there's a risk involved.
+If the research works, we will split the profits.
+If it doesn't and the cost is too high, I will have to abandon it.
+Honestly, I would love to handle this personally, but right now, I don't think I will have the time."

-This time, it was Jing Shu's turn to think things over.
+This time, it was Jing Shu's turn to think things over as she sat there in the silence.

-She wasn't surprised.
+She wasn't surprised by the offer.
 Qian Duoduo's seventy-thirty split was actually generous.
-Usually, when he held the initiative, it'd be eighty-twenty.
-Seventy-thirty meant a long-term partnership, and once the synthetic meat started selling, she'd get her cut for years—maybe even decades.
+Usually, when he held the initiative, it would be eighty-twenty.
+Seventy-thirty meant a long-term partnership, and once the synthetic meat started selling, she would get her cut for years—maybe even decades.

-Meanwhile, Qian Duoduo would have to shoulder all the upfront costs, the logistics, the manpower, and all the uncertainty that came with it.
+Meanwhile, he would have to shoulder all the upfront costs, the logistics, the manpower, and all the uncertainty that came with such a project.

 Jing Shu smiled.
 "My cousin Wu You'ai and her mentor Chu Zhuohua."

 "Got it.
-As long as they're competent, we'll take them in.
-I'll have Old Wang handle the arrangements."
+As long as they're competent, we will take them in.
+I will have Lao Wang handle the arrangements for their positions."

-"Then I'll trouble you with that.
+"Then I will trouble you with that.
 Also, please convert my dividends from the past six months into regular supplies and send them to the Red Nematode Factory with the next shipment."

 Their discussion finally came to an end.
-Both were satisfied.
+Both were satisfied with the outcome of the meeting.
 Qian Duoduo had secured another future profit stream, and Jing Shu had solved the welfare issue for her factory workers.

 How much was five percent of Shiyuan's dividends worth anyway?